Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/analysis/Fiji.md

 ## writing Fiji macros

-writing first macros's
+writing your first macros's
-record your steps via recorder check reference here.for all functions
+record your steps via recorder check reference here. for all functions

-## writing scripts
+## writing more advanced scripts
-Using Jython, Groovy or beanshell more complex scripts van be written.
+Using Jython, Groovy or Beanshell more complex scripts can be written.

 ## maintaining your scripts
 see GitHub page for info